High-Entropy Skutterudites as Thermoelectrics: Potential Synthesizability, Enhanced Stability and Band Convergence via the Cocktail Effect: Conclusions

 \section{Conclusions}

-In summary, the synthesizability of high-entropy skutterudites has been explored for their potential application in thermoelectric devices.
+In summary, the potential synthesizability of high-entropy skutterudites has been explored for their potential application in thermoelectric devices.
 The inherent properties of high-entropy alloys, combined with the crystal structure and large chemical space offered by skutterudites, open the door to the discovery of highly efficient, cost-effective, and durable thermoelectric materials.
 By combining high-throughput DFT calculations with the disordered enthalpy-entropy descriptor, the most likely compositions to be synthesized have been identified.
 It has been demonstrated that their stability is primarily described by their thermodynamic density of states, and classic Hume-Rothery rules can be used to rationalize their stability.
 Electronic band structures have been calculated as fingerprints of their electronic transport properties.
 A systematic band gap reduction, which enhances carrier concentration and electrical conductivity, has been reported.
 Notably, a band convergence phenomenon has been observed for certain compositions, indicating the potential to enhance the power factor of these systems.
 This is a consequence of the "cocktail effect" that arises when specific elements are combined in high-entropy materials.
 Analyzing atom-projected band structures shows how this band convergence is due to the simultaneous presence of Fe, Ni, and Co in the compound.
 While Rh or Ir are not directly involved in this phenomenon, they play a crucial role in increasing the system's entropy, which favors its thermodynamic stabilization.
+The calculated transport properties show that while the CB$_\mathrm{H}$ could potentially enhance $S$, the shift of the secondary pocket, CB$_2$, to higher energies, and especially its higher degeneracy, can counteract this phenomenon, particularly at moderate carrier concentrations.
+Nevertheless, the high mobility and electrical conductivity lead to a high power factor, especially at lower temperatures when compared to CoSb$_3$.
+Finally, the stability of these compounds has been addressed, demonstrating higher Young's and shear moduli and hardness, which indicates an improvement in durability compared to \ce{CoSb3}.